Writing Down a Life... Crafting the Obituary

 Any and all information to be included in the obituary should be verified with another family member.
 A newspaper will have to verify with the funeral home being utilized that the deceased is in fact being taken care of by that funeral home.
 In fact, most newspapers will only allow an obituary notice to be submitted by a funeral home.

 Seeing as most newspapers charge by the word, the line or the block when placing an obituary, it may not always be feasible to mention everything that we have stated in our guidelines.
 Use your own discretion and do not put yourself under any financial hardship.
 Your loved one would understand.
 Many families write a newspaper obituary because it is the most common way to let people know, what has happened, who it has happened too and what service plans are.
 Newspaper charges can be costly, but effective, that is why a thoughtful and complete obituary notice should be written and published.
 However, funeral service technology has far surpassed that of the value enhanced options that a newspaper can provide.
 Any value enhanced product that you may participate in with a print publication generally will expire, have a cost component to it, or both.
 With expanded media services at Fred C. Dames you can add to that print publication online and truly tell a story.
 Online condolences are not only preserved, but printed an given directly to the surviving family.
 Finally, these are services that enhance our client families experience by creating a three dimensional, interactive view of a simple print obituary.
-Next time you read an obituary in the paper sign on to our website, go to the Book of Memories™ to feel and participate in the ever evolving story.
+Next time you read an obituary in the paper sign on to our website, go to the Memory Tribute Video to feel and participate in the ever evolving story.
 If this sounds like a good option for your family, contact us to learn more.